Squash footwork and movement drills

 Watch ball or opponent?

-As you know, you can't actually see the ball at every moment in a game, as it passes in front or behind you opponent often - as it happens with crosscourts and boasts.
+As you know, you can not actually see the ball at every moment in a game, as it passes in front or behind you opponent often - as it happens with crosscourts and boasts.
 Maybe you might look closer at the situation(s) that have made you ask your question and be more specific to get a better answer.
 There are clues you can pick up from observing both the ball position and/or your opponent's preparation that vary with different shots.
 Of course players who are good at disguising their shots with deceptive wrists, delays, foot position and swing etc. will give you fits if you only watch them.

-So my advice is, if you are regularly getting fooled on one or two particular shots pay more attention to the ball and count the percentage of times in similar situations which way the ball was struck by your opponent.
+If you are regularly getting fooled on one or two particular shots pay more attention to the ball and count the percentage of times in similar situations which way the ball was struck by your opponent.
 Once you have a pattern of uneven percentage be ready for either but be totally prepared (anticipate) to go to the popular side with your racket prepared.

 Just one example case (which could have obvious variations): You are just getting back to the T after hitting a loose high boast out of your left backhand side that hits the front wall about middle and bounces out at an angle about 8 feet from the corner to your opponent's forehand.
 So now you have a situation where the ball is going to pass in front of your opponent and momentarily out of your view.
 There are 3 basic things to observe here and you have time since it was a slower high ball you just hit.
 First, is your opponents racket way back early to hit with power or only about halfway back to drop or lob?
 Next, is he preparing with his lead foot closer to the sidewall than his back foot or is he staying more open to hit a strong crosscourt?
 Finally, if you are anticipating the crosscourt but get even a glimpse of the ball as it passes him he is likely hitting a rail.
-When he takes the ball just a moment earlier in front of his lead foot for the crosscourt you won't see the ball at all a higher percentage of the time.
+When he takes the ball just a moment earlier in front of his lead foot for the crosscourt you will not see the ball at all a higher percentage of the time.
 So again, watch the ball, watch your opponent's set up with your peripheral vision (as much as possible) and watch the ball again.

 Remember what Master Hashim Khan said, "Keep eye on ball, is most important thing I tell you."